scrapinghub/exporters/docs/modules.rst

 filter it again, write it and commit the read batch.
 It should also be in charge of notifications and retries management.

-Provided exporters
+Provided ozzy
 ******************

 BasicExporter
 #############
-.. automodule:: exporters.export_managers.basic_exporter
+.. automodule:: ozzy.export_managers.basic_exporter
     :members:
     :undoc-members:
     :show-inheritance: